fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m2-exercise-update-class-properties-methods.md

 1. Open the BankAccount.cs file.

-    The `BankAccount` class has a `Balance` property and `InterestRate` field.
-These two class members can be used to create methods to deposit and withdraw money from the account, transfer money to another account, display account information, and apply interest to the account balance.
+    Account balances are affected by deposits, withdrawal, and transfers.
+The interest rate for an account can also affect the balance.
+You can create methods for each of these these behaviors.
 Once the deposit and withdrawal methods are implemented, the `Balance` property can be converted from an auto-implemented property to a property with a private backing field.
+This ensures that the account balance can only be updated through the methods.

 1. Create a blank code line below the last constructor.